networktocode/diffsync/README.md

 ## Update Remote system on Sync

 To update a remote system, you need to extend your DSyncModel class(es) to define your own `create`, `update` and/or `delete` methods for each model.
-These methods will receive a reference to your DSync class in case they need to use it to look up other model instances from the DSync's cache.
+A DSyncModel instance stores a reference to its parent DSync class in case you need to use it to look up other model instances from the DSync's cache.

 ```python
 class Device(DSyncModel):